pzzd/thinking-about-deep-learning/14_backpropagation.md

 - The gradient accurately predicts the new error after each change to the prediction value as long as the change is small.
 A small change on a graph shows the gradient and curve are still close together.
 The bigger the change in the prediction value, the less accurate the prediction in the error:the gradient line and the error curve pull away from each other.
 - The change in error is equal to the slope of the gradient times the change in the output.
 I think that means that the slope of the gradient at the original output is delta!
 See Figure 14-9 and 14-10.
 - As soon as the value of the prediction changes, for any reason, the error curve changes and neuron's delta has to be computed all over again.
+- This is how we do a round of finding the deltas for all the neurons.
+They will be used later to change weights.

+It may not be possible to get the error of a network to 0.
+- It may not be possible to get every prediction with an error of 0 if adjusting weights in a previous neuron reduces error in one output neuroon but increases error in another output neuron.
+- We may not have the error to be 0 anyway.
+This might indicate overfitting: training error decreases but ability to handle new data gets worse.
+We want to minimize error without overfitting.

+We can improve all the weights in the network at the same time as long as we take very small steps.
+After adjusting weights, evaluate errors again to find new curves, new derivatives, and new deltas on a new sample.
+Then repeat.